Force over Distance: Chapter 42

 All those things sounded a hell of a lot more like they came from Rush than the starship that adored him.

 Rush flicked his cigarette into nothingness.
-“Don’t,” he whispered.
+“Don’t.”

 “Sorry,” Young said.
 “But that’s the job.
 That’s my whole job.
 To prevent your existence.
 To unmake you.
 I know you think you’re him, but you aren’t.
 You’re a starship with a Nick Rush gloss.
 He’s not your outfit.
 He’s a person.”